thruston/python-tabulate/README.md

     eruption  3.600  1.800  3.333  2.283  4.533
     waiting      79     54     74     62     85

-as well as, sort by any column in the table, rearrange the columns, delete columns, or add new columns computed from the others.
+You can also sort by any column in the table, rearrange the columns, delete columns, or add new columns computed from the others.
 It can't do everything you can do in a spreadsheet but it can do most of the simple things, and you can use it right in the middle of your favourite editor.